11 Google Analytics Reports You Might Not Know About

 6. Users Flow

 This report has visually overwhelmed me for a long time.
-On first glance, it looks busy and hard to decipher.
+At first glance, it looks busy and hard to decipher.

-Give it a moment, though, and use the zoom slider and move around in the page.
+Give it a moment, though, and use the zoom slider and move around the page.
 Also, use the dropdown above the first column to change the dimensions you want to review.

 Once you get the hang of it, this page can provide some solid insight in a way that you would have to drill down through level after level in other reports to get the same info.